angular/angular/aio/content/guide/roadmap.md

 ### Better developer ergonomics with strict typing for `@angular/forms`

 We will work on implementing stricter type checking for reactive forms.
-This way, we will allow developers to catch more issues during development time, enable better text editor and IDE support, and improve the type checking for reactive forms.
+This way, we let developers catch more issues during development time, enable better text editor and IDE support, and improve the type checking for reactive forms.

 ### Leverage full framework capabilities with Zone.js opt-out

 We are going to design and implement a plan to make Zone.js optional from Angular applications.
-This way, we will simplify the framework, improve debugging, and reduce application bundle size.
-Additionally, this will allow us to take advantage of native async/await syntax, which currently Zone.js does not support.
+This way, we simplify the framework, improve debugging, and reduce application bundle size.
+Additionally, this lets us take advantage of built-in async/await syntax, which currently Zone.js does not support.

 ### Improved build performance with ngc as a tsc plugin distribution